hlship/cli-tools/README.md

 >
 ```

-Unless there are errors, the body of the task is invoked:
+Unless there are errors, the body of the command is invoked:

 ```
 > bb configure http://example.org/conf pages=10 skip=true